 K-Means is one of the simplest unsupervised clustering algorithm used to cluster data into K clusters.
 The algorithm iteratively assigns the data points to one of the K clusters based on how near the point is to the cluster’s centroid.

-In case of color clustering, since our pixels are just 3-dimensional coordinates containing Red, Green and Blue color space values, we can easily use the K-Means on this 3D coordinate system to find the required number of clusters.
+In the case of color clustering, since our pixels are just 3-dimensional coordinates containing Red, Green, and Blue color space values, we can easily use the K-Means on this 3D coordinate system to find the required number of clusters.
 To understand more in detail about K-means algorithm, you can read my article here.

 If you have a set of data points 2D or 3D in a coordinate system, you can find the distance between any 2 data points using the euclidean distance formula given by: